|

 B. If it is TARIFF RATE IMPORT QUOTA - he can do with the rest the same as above (1) OR import the rest under the normal over-quota international shipping duty rate (2).

-IMMEDIATE DELIVERY is NOT available for items, which are close to closing import quota.
+IMMEDIATE DELIVERY is NOT available for items that are close to closing import quota.

-If it is TARIFF IMPORT QUOTA importer it may then:
+If it is a TARIFF IMPORT QUOTA importer, it may then:

-If it is ABSOLUTE IMPORT QUOTA you CANNOT make any release until you qualified for the absolute import quota.
+If it is an ABSOLUTE IMPORT QUOTA, you CAN NOT make any release until you qualify for the absolute import quota.

 IMPORT DUMPING in international shipping

-IN FINE DUMPING - countries importing goods into the U.S. for ridicules low prices.
+IN FINE DUMPING - countries importing goods into the U.S. for ridiculously low prices.
 Example: international shipping steel/importing.
 DUMPING - the same as above but subsidized by a foreign government.
 Example: Airbuses.

-In both cases U.S. Government assigns cases to each particular international shipping event and investigates it.
-If internationally shipping items are imported during that investigation, there is NO extra duty on it.
-However, if a dumping is discovered and the case is done, the rest then goes against the bond.
+In both cases, U.S. Government assigns cases to each particular international shipping event and investigates it.
+If international shipping items are imported during that investigation, there is NO extra duty on it.
+However, if dumping is discovered and the case is done, the rest then goes against the bond.

 - AMID Logistics, LLC